ethanlee515/quantum-hardware-notes/questions.md

 * What is a "carrier signal"?
 * What is the "frequency resonance" between a pulse and a qubit?
 * How would you *physically* set a phase?
 That's not just a photon polarizer, is it?
 Do I care, or should I treat it as black-box/"magic"?
 * How precise does the timing have to be?
-Is relativistic effects considered here?
 Is synchronizing different qubits "easy"?
+Are relativistic effects considered here?
 * Qiskit Pulse: What's the relationship between channels and qubits?
 (I.e. many-to-one or many-to-many?)
 * What is a "Drag" pulse (as defined in Qiskit) and is it useful?
 Why or why not?
 * What is the typical "native gate set" of a machine?